Effects of Turbulent Energy Exchange between Electrons and Ions on Global Temperature Profiles

 The present study is supported in part by the JSPS Grants-in-Aid for Scientific Research Grant No.~24K07000 and in part by the NIFS Collaborative Research Program NIFS23KIPT009.
 This work is also supported by JST SPRING, Grant Number JPMJSP2108.
-Simulations in this work were performed on “Plasma Simulator” (NEC SX-Aurora TSUBASA) of NIFS with the support and under the auspices of the NIFS Collaboration Research program (NIFS24KISM007).
+Simulations in this work were performed on “Plasma Simulator” with the support and under the auspices of the NIFS Collaboration Research program (NIFS24KISM007).